Isaac Spratt

-Isaac Spratt (1799 – 1876) was a London toy dealer who wrote pamphlets describing the games of croquet and badminton and was influential in the early development of both.
+Isaac Spratt (1799 – 1876) was an English businessman who specialised in sale of toys, recreational equipment and, most notably, pamphlets describing the games of croquet and badminton.
+Spratt's description and promotion of those sports was influential in the early development and popularisation of both in England.

-It is known he was born in Ibsley, Hampshire and was married with four children.
-From 1840 he had a toy shop in 1, Brook Street (later no 18) in London's West End.
+It is known he was born in Ibsley, Hampshire, and that he was married with four children.
+From 1840, he was a proprietor of a toy shop at 1 Brook Street (later no 18) in London's West End.

-In 1856 he registered the first printed set of rules for the game of croquet and in 1860 printed a pamphlet called 'Badminton Battledore' a description of the ancient game of battledores and shuttlecocks as played competitively at Badminton House, the Duke of Beaufort's estate in Gloucestershire, England.
+In 1856, he registered the first printed set of rules for the game of croquet and in 1860 printed a pamphlet called 'Badminton Battledore' a description of the ancient game of battledores and shuttlecocks as played competitively at Badminton House, the Duke of Beaufort's estate in Gloucestershire, England.